Kong/docs.konghq.com/app/plugins/response-rate-limiting.md

       - label: Upstream Headers

 description: |
-  This plugin allows you to limit the number of requests a developer can make based on a custom response header returned by the upstream API, Route, or Service.
+  This plugin allows you to limit the number of requests a developer can make based on a custom response header returned by the upstream service.
 You can arbitrary set as many rate-limiting objects (or quotas) as you want and instruct Kong to increase or decrease them by any number of units.
 Each custom rate-limiting object can limit the inbound requests per seconds, minutes, hours, days, months or years.

-  If the API, Route, or Service has no authentication layer, the **Client IP** address will be used, otherwise the Consumer will be used if an authentication plugin has been configured.
+  If the underlying Service/Route (or deprecated API entity) has no authentication layer, the **Client IP** address will be used, otherwise the Consumer will be used if an authentication plugin has been configured.

 params:
   name: response-ratelimiting